-I admit it.
+I will admit it.

 The first thing you need to do is sign up for a parent account.
 Choose the ‘Parents, start here’ tab.

 Enter your first and last name as well as your email address.
-Khan Academy will send you updates, so be sure to use an email address that you actually check.
+Khan Academy will send you progress updates, so be sure to use an email address that you actually check.
 Check your email and confirm the address.

 The confirmation email will include a link to create your parent account.

 Next, you need to set up a child account.
 You will set up one for each child that you want to use Khan Academy.